About the Conversation

 We have been told that America is in the grip of a national emergency.
-It is hard to argue with that assessment given the rise in hate crimes, white nationalism, mass shootings, climate degradation, digital surveillance, income inequality, the national debt, and loose talk of nuclear war.
-Those escalations are coupled with new attacks on marginalized communities and people of conscience, as well as calculated assaults on science, history, journalism, and the judiciary.
-Strangely, the cry of national emergency is unconcerned with any of those threats.
-Perhaps the issue is not the treacherous waters we have entered but the steering of the ship.
+It is hard to argue with that assessment given the rise in hate crimes, family separations, mass shootings, income inequality, digital surveillance, and climate degradation.
+Those events are coupled with new pressures put on marginalized communities and people of conscience, as well as calculated attacks on journalism, science, history, and the judiciary.
+Strangely, the cry of emergency is unconcerned with any of those threats.
+Perhaps the issue is not the rocky waters we have entered but the steering of the ship.

 The Rev. Kaji Spellman Douša is Senior Pastor of The Park Avenue Christian Church in Manhattan “The Park”.
 In the congregation’s 206 years, she is the first woman called to this role.
 She is one of very few young woman senior leaders of important historic pulpits in the country.
 The Park is known as a congregation of fearless activism in New York City.